 Galileo Galilei – Pisa airport is tiny and landing to exit should be a few min walk.
-Few more steps, I am already in shuttle train to Pisa Centrale railway station which is about 5 minute journey.
-Tickets to shuttle can be purchased before boarding at platform kiosks and carrying cash is highly recommended.
-Train drops us at platform 14 and platform 1 has all necessary amenities.
-Deposito bagagli (Luggage storage) is to the far right end of the platform 1 along with the bike rentals for few bucks.
+Few more steps, I am already on the shuttle train to Pisa Centrale railway station which is a 5-minute journey.
+Tickets to shuttle can be purchased before boarding at platform kiosks and carrying cash is highly recommended. the train drops us at platform 14 and platform 1 has all the necessary amenities.
+Deposito bagagli (Luggage storage) is to the far right end of platform 1 along with the bike rentals for few bucks.

-Piazza Vittorio Emanuele II right in front of the station welcomes to the city in a grand scale.
-Piazzas are fun places as locals gather here to spend time.
-City looks rusty from here and has various vibes in it.
+Piazza Vittorio Emanuele II right in front of the station welcomes the city on a grand scale.
+Piazzas are fun places as locals gather here to spend time. the city looks rusty from here and has various vibes in it.
 I was immediately drawn towards Corso Italia (Corso ~ Course) following several others.
-Luckily, its a local festival where streets are decorated with flowers along with several exhibits making already vibrant streets more colorful.
+Luckily, it’s a local festival where streets are decorated with flowers along with several exhibits making already vibrant streets more colorful.
 Corso Italia is also one of the prominent alleys in Pisa for shopping.

 At the end of the street is Ponte Di Mezzo (Ponte di ~ Bridge of) over river Arno.
-Its a captivating view along the river with beautiful array of colorful buildings.
-Whats more thrilling is to see kids playing with a soap bubble artist.
-It feels like we are part of a historic movie filled with feast, laughter and drama.
+It’s a captivating view along the river with a beautiful array of colorful buildings.
+What’s more thrilling is to see kids playing with a soap bubble artist.
+It feels like we are part of a historic movie filled with feast, laughter, and drama.

-Walking on Via Ulisse Dini, Piazza Dei Cavalieri, also known as Kinght’s square, welcomed.
+Walking on Via Ulisse Dini, Piazza Dei Cavalieri, also known as Knight’s square, welcomed.
 This is a special square in Pisa as it is surrounded by important buildings.
-This was headquarters for Knights’ during 16th century and currently holds a palace, couple of churches and Muda Tower.
-All of them can be entered to explore.
+This was headquarters for Knights during the 16th century and currently holds a palace, a couple of churches, and Muda Tower.
+All of them can be explored inside.
 If you are looking for a vintage dine-in restaurant, Osteria dei Cavalieri is the place to go.
-It is one of the best restaurants in the area with moderate prices and excellent choice of pasta and sea food.
+It is one of the best restaurants in the area with moderate prices and an excellent choice of pasta and seafood.

 By now, realized all the streets are beautiful and decided to head straight to the final destination.
 Via dei Mille connected to Via Santa Maria, the other beautiful alley for food and historic buildings.
-To the north-end of this alley, stood a tall but otherworldly tower and its the moment to go awe.
+To the north end of this alley, stood a tall but otherworldly tower, and it is the moment to go awe.
 The most awaited moment.

-Its lunch time and there is nothing better than I Porci Comodi on Piazza Dante Alighieri.
+It’s lunchtime and there is nothing better than I Porci Comodi on Piazza Dante Alighieri.
 Enjoying the pretty buildings covered with plants on Via Santa Maria, I Porci took about 10 min from the Tower to reach.
 It is one of the best paninis in town with authentic products.
 Raw pork minci sandwich being the most reputed one.
 Not so surprisingly, there is a long queue along the street and it took more than 10 min even to clear few people.
-Due to crunch of time, I Porci had to be missed.
-Well it has to be for a good reason.
+Due to a crunch of time, I Porci had to be missed.
+Well, it has to be for a good reason.

 Continued walking along the river only to find a group of friends having fun outside a rusty local bar and immediately attracted me.
-I was inside La Staffetta Tap room in no time and ordered a chicken panini.
-Man at the counter greeted friendly and offered a beer.
-Panini was made with all the care as the chef asked for any allergies or even mentioned about the ingredients.
+I was inside La Staffetta Taproom in no time and ordered a chicken panini.
+The man at the counter greeted friendly and offered a beer.
+Panini was made with all the care as the chef asked for any allergies or even mentioned the ingredients.
 It was a simple sandwich yet delicious with all the smiles and love around.

-Santa Maria della Spina near Ponte Solferino is another must visit church in Pisa.
-This 1200s church has a gothic facade and beautifully set on river-side.
+Santa Maria della Spina near Ponte Solferino is another must-visit church in Pisa.
+This 1200s church has a gothic facade and beautifully set on the river-side.